Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

   and B='...' and ts between ... ;
 ```

+- The number of rows the subquery returns should not be very high.
+1M rows seems to be a suitable limit.
-A separate table with a Materialized View can also be used similarly.
+- A separate table with a Materialized View can also be used similarly.
+- accessing pattern for the main table will "point", so better to lower index_granularity to 256.
+That will increase RAM usage by Primary Key

 ### mortonEncode